THE RESOURCE CENTER

 HOPE serves the working poor, many clients who have never been in crisis before and the homeless.
 We believe in equipping individuals and families with the tools necessary to get them through their crisis by offering case management, financial literacy, and access to additional resources.

 Community support allows us to help those who may not qualify for other assistance programs but who are still in crisis due to job loss or medical issues.
-HOPE’s prevention model has proven effective in preventing homelessness due to foreclosure and providing direct client assistance in an effort to keep families in their homes.
+HOPE’s prevention model has proven effective in preventing homelessness due to eviction and foreclosure and providing direct client assistance in an effort to keep families in their homes.

 HOPE collaborates with other service agencies, working together through best practices to identify needs and provide guidance.
 HOPE also assists with applications for food stamps, health care, job searches and educational opportunities in the Education Center.
-HOPE also offers one-on-one financial counseling as well as a financial literacy course that is available to clients and their teenagers.
+HOPE also offers one-on-one financial counseling as well as financial literacy courses available to clients and their teenagers.